ocwang/ms-networking-challenges-2/README.md

 **If you're stuck:** Treat this as a mock interview take-home coding challenge.
 Try to see if you can figure out the answer with Google, StackOverflow, or other resources first.
 If you've tried multiple resources and are at a deadend, ask the instructor to point you in the right direction.

-**Specs**
+**Specs:** You're going to be building an app for discovering, saving, and creating Github gists.
+Your app should have the following:

 **The only library you can use is Alamofire**

-You're going to be building an app for discovering, saving, and creating Github gists.
-Your app should have the following:

 1. TabBarController with 3 tabs: public gists, your starred gists, your own gists
 2. Gists cannot be anonymous and must have a user picture, username, and description